leonoravesterbacka/carl-torch/README.md

 ## Execution
 The code is based on three scripts:
-- [train.py](train.py) trains neural networks on simulated samples.
+- [train.py](train.py) trains neural networks to discriminate between two simulated samples.
 - [evaluate.py](evaluate.py) evaluates the neural network by calculating the weights and making validation and ROC plots.
 - [calibrate.py](calibrate.py) calibrated network predictions based on histograms of the network output.